ryan-barry-99/Advanced_Robotics_Final_Project_Sp23/README.md

 # Balloon Trajectory Matching Omnidirectional Robot using YOLO

-This project aims to track a balloon using a custom YOLO model and punch it back into the air using a 3 wheeled omnidirectional drive robot.
-The robot moves in any direction without having to turn, which makes it perfect for this task.
-YOLOv8 was trained on the V2 Balloon dataset, allowing for efficient real time detections at high accuracies.
+This project is designed to track a balloon using a custom YOLO model and a 3-wheeled omnidirectional drive robot, which can move in any direction without having to turn.
+The goal is to punch the balloon back into the air using the robot.

+# Dataset and Model

-The yolov8_balloon_detection jupyter notebook was used to train the model with PyTorch, with the resulting best weights saved to the included yolov8_weights.pt.
+The YOLOv8 model was trained on the V2 Balloon dataset, resulting in efficient real-time detections at high accuracies.
+The model was trained using PyTorch, and the best weights were saved to the included yolov8_weights.pt file.

+# Hardware Compatibility

 For compatibility with DepthAI and OpenCV AI Kit hardware, the model must be saved in the Luxonis MyriadX Blob format.
-The weights were converted to the OpenVINO format with http://tools.luxonis.com/ with the OpenVINO files converted to the blob format with http://blobconverter.luxonis.com/
+To achieve this, the weights were converted to the OpenVINO format using http://tools.luxonis.com/, and then the OpenVINO files were converted to the blob format using http://blobconverter.luxonis.com/.